 Staff are given regular guidance and advice relating to maintaining their own professional 'digital footprint' in order to protect both themselves and their pupils.
-Guidance on social networking for staff can be found in the Acceptable Use Policy (For Staff).
-All new staff are given guidance on the school's policy on Camera and Mobile Phone use, and the taking, using and storing images of children.
-They are also made aware of the school's Acceptable Use Policy (For Staff), where clear guidance is given.
+Guidance on social networking for staff can be found in the Acceptable Use Policy (For Staff) and the Staff Behaviour Policy (contained within the Safeguarding Policy).
+All new staff are given guidance on the school's policy on Camera and Mobile Phone use, and taking, using and storing images of children, also contained within the Acceptable Use Policy (For Staff) and the Safeguarding Policy.